Apps & Integrations

 Here's the problem: verbal status updates don't connect ideas across large groups of people or large spans of time.
 If I share something in a meeting, you might forget it by the end of the day, and some other person that wasn't present missed their chance to learn about it.

-So as your company grows, it becomes essential to transition from spoken to written forms, like Range Check-ins.
-And I believe that well-written updates are our best hope of building a transparent culture while avoiding meeting overload.
+So as your company grows, it becomes essential to transition from verbal to written forms, like Range Check-ins.